How to Develop a Custom Drupal Module

 10. Clearing the cache again

 After clearing the cache, go to the administrative panel.
-Here we will need to add our block to the sidebar.
-To do this, you will need to click Place block and save this option with the needed settings.
+Here you need to add our block to the sidebar.
+To do this, click Place block and save this option with the needed settings.
 Now scroll to the bottom of the administration page and click Save blocks.

 Voila!
 Your module is ready!
-Now you can try to change something to suit your own taste.
-As you can see, module development for Drupal 8 is not that difficult.
+As you can see, the process is not that difficult.

 Conclusion